 *SUMMIT tenant families and friends dropping off groceries and other items.
 PLEASE use the South Villa MAIN Door during business hours.
 If you need to make other arrangements, please call 218-281-3424.

-- Culinary Services…Because communal dining has been discouraged, some VSV residents and SUMMIT tenants are choosing to eat their meals in their rooms.
+- Culinary Services – Some VSV residents and SUMMIT tenants are choosing to eat their meals in their rooms.
 While others are going to the dining rooms…but are being seated at a minimum of 6 feet apart (yep, the good ol tape measure was utilized).

 The residents, tenants and associates have been absolutely amazing through this entire process.
 Please, if you have any questions or concerns, do not hesitate to call and speak with our nurse managers, social workers or any of our leadership team members.